ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 // variables can be of interface types, and thus contain any value that implements that type List<String> mylist = new ArrayList<String>();

-// caveat: since List is backed by array, we can't change the size, cant add elements to it List<String> mylist = Arrays.asList("a", "b", "c"); // a short way to declare a new List

-LinkedList<String> ll = new LinkedList<String>();  // linked lists
+// LinkedList is a doubly linked list LinkedList<String> ll = new LinkedList<String>();  // linked lists

+// Vector is near identical to ArrayList, excecpt it's thread-safe b/c it's synchronized List<String> v = new Vector<String>();

-List<Integer> l = List.of(1,2,3);  // java9 has List#of method to quickly create/initialize list
+// caveat: these are immutable structures, underlying type List contains is basic array List<Integer> l = List.of(1,2,3);  // java9 has List#of method to quickly create/initialize list
 List<Integer> l = Arrays.asList(1,2,3)  // another fast way to create list
+List<String> mylist = Arrays.asList("a", "b", "c"); // e.g. for strings

 // SET
 HashSet<String> hs = new HashSet<String>();  // set, elements must be unique